Lukeasargen/papernotes/image-generation/readme.md

 - "When the critic is trained to completion, it simply provides a loss to the generator that we can train as any other neural network.
 This tells us that we no longer need to balance generator and discriminator's capacity properly.
 The better the critic, the higher quality the gradients we use to train the generator."

 **Takeaways**
-- discriminator=critic. critic outputs linear value. gradients are better, but lipschitz continuous is a requirement. clamp the weights into a 0.01 box. don't use an optimizer with momentum.
+- Earth-Mover (EM) distance or Wasserstein-1. discriminator=critic. critic outputs linear value. gradients are better, but lipschitz continuous is a requirement. clamp the weights into a 0.01 box. don't use an optimizer with momentum.